COVID-19 FAQ for Continuing Studies students

 Now that my class is offered remotely, will published session dates and times remain the same?

 We will do our best to ensure that we meet published timelines as we restructure your coursework for remote delivery.
 In a few cases, we may need to adjust dates or times, and we will be sure to notify you of these changes in advance.

 What equipment do I need to continue my studies online?

 You will need a computer that is connected to the Internet so that you can access Canvas, our online course management system.
 You can check if your browser is compatible with Canvas by accessing Canvas guides here.
 We recommend you use Google Chrome or Firefox.

-Also, you will need to enable your computer’s audio and microphone to participate in any live sessions offered through the Blackboard Collaborate virtual platform (within Canvas).
+Also, you will need to enable your computer’s audio and microphone to participate in any live sessions offered through the Blackboard Collaborate virtual platform (within Canvas) or Zoom Meetings.
 You can check if your computer is compatible with Blackboard Collaborate here.

 I’m having trouble logging in to my course.
 Where can I get help?